Bluette1/coding-diary/content/blog/hotwire-stimulus/index.md

 In summary, while both Hotwire and React enable you to build interactive applications, they cater to different needs and development philosophies.

+### Key Points:
+Older versions of Rails did not use Hotwire by default.
+Hotwire was introduced with Rails 7, which came out in December 2021.

+- **Prior to Rails 7**: Rails applications primarily relied on traditional server-side rendering and AJAX for interactivity.
+There was no built-in support for Hotwire.

+- **Hotwire**: It combines Turbo (for handling navigation and page updates) and Stimulus (for adding interactivity) to create a more seamless and efficient way to build web applications without heavily relying on JavaScript frameworks.

+In summary, Hotwire is a new addition to the Rails ecosystem starting with Rails 7, and it is not present in older versions.

 ### Learning Resources
 There are several great resources to help you learn Hotwire and Stimulus: